October 4, 2024

 The Adams Administration this week announced that 100 percent of the city’s 12,500 heavy-duty and off-road vehicles have completed the transition to renewable diesel, making New York City the first major East Coast city to implement this green technology at such a large scale.

-Since the start of the transition in September 2023, renewable diesel has replaced more than 12 million gallons of fossil diesel and has been used to power the city’s fleet of garbage trucks, ambulances, work trucks and emergency generators, according to the Mayor.
+Since the start of the transition in September 2023, renewable diesel has replaced more than 12 million gallons of fossil diesel and has been used to power the city’s fleet of garbage trucks, ambulances, work trucks, and emergency generators, according to the Mayor.

 “In September 2023, the City of New York became the first city to transition to renewable diesel on the East Coast of the United States,” said DCAS Deputy Commissioner and New York City Chief Fleet Officer Keith Kerman.
 “Mayor Adams set a goal for all agencies to switch out their dirty fossil diesel at in-house fuel sites, and we got it done.
 All agencies are now reducing carbon and tailpipe emissions with cleaner renewable diesel, helping DCAS meet our 50 percent greenhouse gas reduction target by 2025.
 In fact, this winter, all DSNY trucks used renewable diesel exclusively during the cold and snow season.
 New York City stands ready to electrify these vehicles when there are market solutions, and we are collaborating with vehicle manufacturers to fast-track a robust electric vehicle market.”